The Beman Project: Analysis

 Adding more libraries to the standard doesn’t address these issues.

-This is reasonable—implementation experience does help.
+The Beman Project assumes WG21 proposals need implementation experience before standardization.
+This is reasonable—implementation experience helps.
 But it may not be the binding constraint. std::regex had extensive implementation experience (from Boost) and remains notoriously slow.
 Committee dynamics, ABI constraints, and design-by-committee effects often matter more than whether a reference implementation exists.

-20-Year Projections
+20-Year Projection

 Conclusion